getbigbytes/bigbytesdb/tests/compat_fuse/README.md

 # Fuse table compatability test

-This script tests whether a newer version bigbytes-query can read fuse table data written by a older version bigbytes-query.
+This script tests whether a newer version bigbytesdb-query can read fuse table data written by a older version bigbytesdb-query.

 ## Usage